Advice On Claiming Compensation For Being Stabbed

 The CICA is an executive agency funded by the Ministry of Justice established to give the victims of violent crimes a means of claiming compensation.
 This is done by making a criminal injury claim.

-In order to claim compensation for being stabbed through the CICA, you will need to show the following:
+In order to claim compensation for being stabbed, you will need to show the CICA the following:

-1. You were the victim of a violent crime as defined within the Criminal Injuries Compensation Scheme 2012.
+- You were the victim of a violent crime as defined within The Criminal Injuries Compensation Scheme 2012.

 What Stab Injuries Could You Claim For?

 A stabbing can result in a variety of different injuries.
-We have given a few examples of injuries that a stabbing could cause here:
+We have given a few examples of injuries that such attacks could cause here:

 For a free assessment of your eligibility to claim compensation after being stabbed, contact our advisors today using the information given above.